gyasifred/Real-Time-Streaming-with-Pyspark-Kafka-and-Postgresql/README.md

  215 | In            | 2018-10-22 03:30:00+00 | 2018-10-22 04:00:00+00 |              44
  294 | In            | 2018-12-03 03:00:00+00 | 2018-12-03 03:30:00+00 |              23
 ```

-### Please you must have stable internet connection to build and download maven packages for  the deployment.